WellthCare

 Read the label like a plan document

-Nutrition Facts panels are a regulated disclosure format.
-They’re useful, but they’re not designed to make healthy decisions effortless.
-Just like a benefits plan document, they have fine print, rounding rules, and definitions that can change how you interpret what you’re getting.
+Nutrition Facts panels are a regulated disclosure format—useful, but not exactly designed to make healthy choices effortless.
+Like a benefits plan document, they have fine print, rounding rules, and definitions that can change what you're actually getting.

-The trick is to focus on the few fields that consistently carry the most signal-and to recognize the common ways labels “look better” than the real-life behavior they produce.
+Focus on the fields that carry the most signal.
+And recognize how labels can "look better" than the real-life choices they lead to.

 Step 1: Serving size is the hidden multiplier